-To help achieve a positive school climate, boards and schools should actively promote and support positive behaviours, in keeping with their character development initiatives.
-They should also involve parents and members of the broader community in the school.
+As leaders, educators play an important role in modelling positive, inclusive and respectful language and behaviour in schools and classrooms.
+To help achieve a positive school climate, boards and schools should actively promote and support positive behaviours that reflect their board's code of conduct, equity and inclusive education policy and character development initiatives.
+They should also invite members of the broader community to become involved in this effort as part of the school community.

 The following are some of the characteristics associated with a positive school climate:

-Besides the practical examples offered, discussion questions are also provided in a worksheet to help start a conversation at your school about how to develop and promote a positive school climate.
-These questions could be used at a staff meeting or at a safe schools team meeting to celebrate all the things that are currently taking place and/or to identify areas that could use more attention.
+Besides the practical examples offered in the Positive School Climate resource, discussion questions are also provided in a worksheet to help start a conversation at your school about how to develop and promote a positive school climate.
+These questions could be used at a staff meeting or at a safe and accepting schools team meeting to celebrate all the things that are currently taking place and/or to identify areas that could use more attention.

 “Promoting a Positive School Climate” supports and complements the work your school is doing in numerous areas.
 It brings together ideas from various initiatives that your school is already working on, including: